Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: The Average SED of SSA22 SMGs

 Far-infrared–radio correlation has been observed in spiral galaxies, starburst nuclei in both galaxy cluster and blank field.
 This correlation is a general feature of galaxies undergoing intense star formation \citet{helou1985}.
 Although the exact origin of this correlation remains debated, a prevailing view holds that massive stars are the key factor \citet{condon1992}, both radio and far-infrared emissions trace star formation activity: far-infrared emission reflects dust heated by star formation, while radio emission traces synchrotron radiation from relativistic electrons in supernova remnants \citep{shim2022, zavala2018}.

 AGN contribute across multiple wavebands, predominantly in the mid-infrared and radio (with additional contributions in the UV and optical for type-1 AGN).
-The AGN fraction in SMGs can reach $\sim$ 20-40\% or higher \citep{alexander2005, laird2010, johnson2013, an2019, stach2019}.
+AGN activity is frequently observed in SMGs, with reported fractions of $\sim$ 15–20\% \citep{wang2013, an2019, stach2019, uematsu2025}, brighter and more massive SMGs appear to be more likely to host AGNs \citep{wang2013, cowie2018, lim2020a}.
 However, studies have shown that at least $\sim$ 85\% of the far-infrared emission in SMGs is powered by star formation activity \citep{laird2010}.
 In general, AGN contribute little to the total luminosity and even less to the far-infrared and millimeter emission of SMGs, typically $\lesssim$ 10\% \citep{johnson2013}.
 As seen in our results, these findings are well supported.